Saeed Mirza (footballer): Coaching career

 Mirza served as head coach of the national team at the 1960 AFC Asian Cup qualification in December 1959 in India, where Pakistan faced Iran, India and Israel twice each in the qualifiers.
-Although Israel managed to qualify by topping the group, Pakistan achieved a memorable victory over Iran by 4–1 and secured a draw against Israel under his stint, finishing in third place in the group, ahead of hosts India but behind Iran.
+Although Israel managed to qualify by topping the group, Pakistan, under Mirza's coaching, achieved a memorable victory over Iran by 4–1 and secured a draw against Israel under his stint, finishing in third place in the group, ahead of hosts India but behind Iran.